majrdotapp/com/hiring/active/growth.md

 7. Strong sense of logic and critical thinking skills; facts and data-driven approach to problem-solving
 8. Strong sense of internet/technical products and curiosity for innovations

-If you'd like to apply, please send your resume and an introduction to [mailto:hiring@majr.tech](hiring@majr.tech).
+If you'd like to apply, please send your resume and an introduction to [hiring@majr.tech](hiring@majr.tech).